Blog | How to choose your peer leaders

 Peer leadership is a great way to support young people to develop skills that are useful and relevant for later life.
 So what is the best approach to choosing those leadership positions?

 Scouting helps young people with a range of skills that will help them thrive in different environments and make significant contributions to society.
-One way we can support young people to develop leadership skills is through giving them the opportunity to hold peer leadership positions.
+Developing leadership skills in young people has always been and continues to be an important part of Scouting, and we can do this by giving them the opportunity to hold peer leadership positions.
 It’s a chance for them to assert themselves and develop self-confidence as leaders within their sections.

 But what is the best approach to take when choosing your peer leaders?
 How do you ensure it’s fair and that those who need it the most are given the opportunity?
 We asked you to share some of the methods you use with us and here are some of the responses we got:

 - In Andy’s Group, it’s common for the quieter children to be chosen as Sixers in an effort to improve self-confidence.
 On other occasions, it’s young people who find listening more challenging with the aim of giving them more responsibility and for them to experience the importance of listening skills first hand.

 - In Muriel’s Group when choosing her Sixers they focus on young people who have a good attendance record, who listen, who show commitment and a capacity to take the initiative and to follow instructions.

 - Rachel said that the decision is made based on natural leadership qualities, attendance and personality, regardless of age.

 - Alexandra’s Group follows a specific system in which anyone interested in a peer leadership role gets to do a small pitch in front of their peers.
 Then the whole Group, including leaders, cast a vote.
 In the case of a draw, leaders cast the deciding vote.
 Alexandra says this gives the young people the opportunity to present, influence and work out what’s important to them by also taking part in the decision making process.